telesphore/today_i_learned/falling_sand/README.md

 ### TODO: If I ever get back to this

-[ ] Add gravity: Umm....
+- [ ] Add gravity: Umm....
 Falling.
-[ ] Use shaders: The algorithm is embarrassingly parallel.
+- [ ] Use shaders: The algorithm is embarrassingly parallel.
-[ ] Moar speed: I can improve speed even without shaders.
+- [ ] Moar speed: I can improve speed even without shaders.
-[ ] Add turbulence: Moving a mouse thru sand piles should mix the sand.
+- [ ] Add turbulence: Moving a mouse thru sand piles should mix the sand.

 ### I'll forget this

+'''zsh
 objdump -Sd zig-out/bin/falling_sand > junk/falling_sand.asm
+'''